 Training & Sensitisation

-Throughout the year we run a range of training sessions for parents and other practitioners such as teachers on understanding specific disabilities, traditional beliefs, stigmas and managing specific conditions.
-The aim of the trainings are to educate and empower parents and teachers in understanding disability and giving them the tools to provide the best quality service to the children that they support.
+Throughout the year we run a range of training sessions for parents and other practitioners on understanding specific disabilities, traditional beliefs, stigmas and managing specific conditions.
+The aims of the trainings are to educate and empower parents and teachers in understanding disability and giving them the tools to provide the best quality service to the children that they support.
 We want to be part of the movement that changes attitudes towards disability.

 You don’t need specific SEN experience to volunteer with the SEN team although this, of course, is not discouraged.

 One Day and Long Term volunteers are welcome to assist our specialist teacher with adapted lesson plans at Kyabirwa Children’s Centre which runs on Monday to Friday from 8.30am to 12.30pm.
 As each of our children has different needs, we are always grateful for extra hands in the classroom.
 Before entering the classroom to work with our special needs children, it is important to speak to our specialist teacher about how you can best support the education programme.
 Please note that to ensure that the children are learning in a conducive environment, the number of volunteers assisting will depend on the number of children in class each day.

 Volunteers are always welcome to visit Kyomya Residential Unit and work with the children after school has finished.
 Our volunteer-led after school clubs continue to be incredibly popular and give the children a chance to explore sport, games, arts and crafts, music and drama activities that they do not get at school.
 Keeping the children occupied after school also gives our matrons a chance to complete their daily tasks uninterrupted!